General

 During her visit to Malta in October 2021, Council of Europe Commissioner for Human Rights noted that, “although the number of those detained, including children, was significantly reduced recently, the Commissioner observed that uncertainties remain about the legal grounds and the safeguards related to some detention measures”.
 She called on the authorities “to focus on investing in alternatives to detention and to ensure that no children or vulnerable persons are detained”.
 The Commissioner also stressed the need to ensure independent monitoring of places of detention as well as unhindered access for NGOs to provide support and assistance to those detained.[5]

-In April 2023, the Detention Services Agency (DSA) was established by law,[19] giving it a distinct legal personality.
+In April 2023, the Detention Services Agency (DSA) was established by law,[9] giving it a distinct legal personality.
 The DSA is a body corporate with the capacity to execute contracts, engage personnel, manage property, and litigate.
 In terms of formal structure, the DSA is established under the authority of the Home Affairs Ministry and, although it operates autonomously, it remains subject to directives issued by the Ministry.
 The Order states that the Agency has the obligation to submit an annual report to the Minister within six weeks following the conclusion of each financial year.
 This report is expected to encompass a comprehensive overview of the Agency’s activities throughout the year, accompanied by an audited statement of accounts.
 Additionally, the report should include pertinent information regarding the Agency’s proceedings, operations, and future plans aimed at fulfilling its functions.
 Furthermore, it stipulates that the Minister is responsible for presenting this report to Parliament, within six weeks of receiving it.
+At the time of writing of this update (April 2025), no DSA report had been submitted to Parliament.

-[2] Prevention of Disease Ordinance, Chapter 36 of the laws of Malta, 10 August 1908.
+[1] Prevention of Disease Ordinance, Chapter 36, 10 August 1908.

-[11] Regulation 6(1) of the Reception Regulations, Subsidiary Legislation 420.06 of the Laws of Malta.
+[3] Regulation 6(1) of the Reception Regulations, S.L.
+420.06.

 [4] CPT, Report to the Maltese Government on the visit to Malta carried out by the European Committee for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment from 17 to 22 September 2020, March 2021, available at: https://bit.ly/3mPtelf.